matthewmueller/time-series/Readme.md

 ### Line.add(y:Mixed, time:Date)

-  Add a point to the time series
+  Add a point to the time series.
+The `time` value is optional and will default to `new Date`.

 ## License